Continued From Part One: Understanding Addiction and Withdrawal.

 Remember to eat sensibly once you have stopped smoking.
-Stay aware that your appetite may increase, and you will most likely crave unhealthy foods.
-Be sure to include foods and beverages that will support your body while quitting smoking, and avoid those that will aggravate your withdrawal symptoms.
-Here are some dietary guidelines you may want to consider following:
+Be aware that your appetite may increase, and you will most likely crave unhealthy foods.
+Include foods and beverages that will support your body while quitting smoking, and avoid those that will aggravate your withdrawal symptoms.
+Here are some dietary guidelines you want to consider and helpful supplements to quit smoking:

 Sweets are often craved after quitting smoking.
 This is your body’s way of trying to compensate for the sudden cessation of nicotine intake.
 Nicotine stimulates an immediate release of stored glucose into the system.
 This quick “sugar rush” makes you feel good and gives a temporary boost in energy.
 Of course, when blood sugar levels rise quickly, your body responds by releasing more insulin from the pancreas to control the rapid rise in blood sugar.
 The sudden drop in blood sugar levels, then leaves you feeling tired, anxious, or hungry.
 This is when smokers usually reach for their next cigarette.
 It is a continuous cycle that explains why smokers can easily consume more than a pack a day.